What is Bid Leveling in Construction?

 - Bid A: $45,000 – includes wiring, lighting, panels, and permits.

-- Bid B: $42,000 – looks cheaper, but doesn’t include permits or final inspections.
+- Bid B: $42,000 – appears cheaper but excludes permits and final inspections.

-But what does leveling mean in construction?
+What does leveling mean in construction?

 In construction, "leveling" often refers to physical grading or elevation.
 But in the context of estimating and bid review, it takes on a different meaning: